-The Company entered into a written employment agreement with Ms. Longo on July 24, 2019.
-The amount of base salary in the agreement was originally set at \$180,000 per annum but is currently \$200,850 per annum.
-The agreement also provides for the payment of a bonus based on the achievement of four financial measures with the total amount being paid by the Company capped at 25% of current salary.

 The Company entered into a written employment agreement with Mr. Yzerman on July 24, 2019.
+The agreement provides for the payment of a bonus based on the achievement of certain financial and strategic targets with the total amount being paid by the Company capped at 25% of current salary.

-The amount of base salary in the agreement was originally set at \$160,000 per annum but is currently \$185,400 per annum.
-The agreement also provides for the payment of a bonus based on the achievement of four financial measures with the total amount being paid by the Company capped at 25% of current salary.
+The Company entered into a written employment agreement with Ms. Marks on July 21, 2023.
+The agreement provides for the payment of a bonus based on the achievement of certain financial and strategic targets with the total amount being paid by the Company capped at 25% of current salary.

-These agreements set out the respective duties and responsibilities of, and provide that, each NEO is to receive a base salary, is entitled to receive an annual bonus in an amount equal to a percentage of base salary determined by the achievement of set targets for four financial metrics of the Company, and certain other benefits, including termination and medical, dental, life and disability insurance.
-These employment agreements provide for, among other things, industry standard covenants in favour of the Company, including covenants not to compete with the Company or solicit its employees for employment for a specified period following termination of their employment, as well as confidentiality covenants.
+These agreements set out the respective duties and responsibilities of, and provide that, each NEO is to receive a base salary, is entitled to receive an annual bonus in an amount equal to a percentage of base salary determined by the achievement of certain financial metrics of the Company, and certain other benefits, including termination and medical, dental, life and disability insurance.
+These employment agreements provide for, among other things, industry standard covenants in favour of the Company, including non-solicitation of Company employees for a specified period following termination of their employment, as well as confidentiality covenants.